nshubina/Portfolio/NoSQL/MongoDB/README.md

 I practiced basic MongoDB operations using MongoDB Compass and the Mongo Shell.

+## 📁 Project Structure
+- MongoDB.
+Tasks and Solutions.pdf — a list of tasks with query-based solutions
+- README.md — project overview and description of my MongoDB skills
+- mongodb_scripts.js — a collection of commands I used in the Mongo Shell during practice

-# 🧠 My MongoDB Skills
+## 🧠 My MongoDB Skills

 This project demonstrates my ability to work with basic MongoDB operations and queries.